 Finding the right recovery program can be overwhelming.
 Residential and outpatient programs offer clients a range of support, from therapy to medication management.
 For many, outpatient treatment is more accessible and accommodates their work, school, and home lives.
 Understanding the difference between different outpatient programs is key to finding the program that fits your schedule, needs, and budget.
 Intensive outpatient programs, also called IOPs, provide a balance between structured care and free time.

 If you or someone you love is ready for treatment, consider an IOP today.
-There is a range of intensive outpatient programs in New Hampshire for addiction treatment.
+There is a range of intensive outpatient programs for addiction treatment.
 Don’t let addiction take over your life.
-Find an intensive outpatient program in New Hampshire today.
+Find an intensive outpatient program today.
 Addiction treatment programs can provide you with the support you need to move forward with your life.

 What Is Intensive Outpatient Treatment?

 Many people are familiar with residential addiction treatment programs.
 Clients live at a treatment center for several weeks in residential or inpatient rehab programs.
 Outpatient rehab programs, however, provide the same level of care and allow clients to sleep at home.
 This provides flexibility, continued support, and lower treatment costs.

 The most common types of outpatient treatment are IOPs and PHPs.
 Both have standards set by the government across the United States to ensure that clients receive standardized care.
 PHPs require the highest weekly clinic hours, while IOPs provide extensive care and flexibility.
 Some IOPs even have evening hours so clients can avoid taking a leave from work or school.
 Intensive outpatient treatment often includes:

 - Individual therapy